 It’s not “hard” to find this adult-oriented, apple-based beverage if you check out these local tap rooms

-The Station by Artifact Cider Project: Set to open soon in Cambridge’s Central Square, this new hangout from the Western Massachusetts-based cider maker offers a slew of its fan-favorite artisanal offerings, along with a few exclusive small-batch releases crafted on site.
+The Station by Artifact Cider Project: Recently opened in Cambridge’s Central Square, this new hangout from the Western Massachusetts-based cider maker offers a slew of its fan-favorite artisanal offerings, along with a few exclusive small-batch releases crafted on site.

 Far From the Tree Cider: With its outdoor patio open Wednesday through Sunday, this Salem taproom is an ideal space to savor this maker’s all-natural libations, including its year-round offerings Nova, a hopped cider, and its McIntosh-only Macachusetts.